200 South Hamilton Road

 Councilmember Renner asked for clarification on the estimated 8,000

-that the number was derived by translating household data into individual
+the number was derived by translating household data into individual counts

-counts based on average household size.
-Renner asked how the data
+based on average household size.
+Renner asked how the data reflected

-reflected grandparents raising grandchildren and older adults with assets.
+grandparents raising grandchildren and older adults with assets.
+Director Hill

-Director Hill noted that more nuanced information could be extracted from
+noted that more nuanced information could be extracted from the interactive

-the interactive tools, though that specific household type was not highlighted
+tools, though that specific household type was not highlighted in the standard

-in the standard report.
-Mr. Rindler added that older adults might own homes
+report.
+Mr. Rindler added that older adults might own homes but still be

-but still be housing cost-burdened, which would place them within the ALICE
+housing cost-burdened, which would place them within the ALICE population.

-population.
-Councilmember Renner concluded by stating that the
+Councilmember Renner concluded by stating that the presentation reinforced

-presentation reinforced the importance of including these households in any
+the importance of including these households in any discussions about

 President Bowers thanked Councilmember Jones for coordinating the